entorb/hpmor-ebook/README.md

 - [x] converted " to nice looking ones

 ## TODO: alternative approach for EN ebook
-- [ ] generate EPUB from [LaTeX repo by rjl20](https://github.com/rjl20/hpmor) instead, as there are quite some typos fixed and other nice improvements.
+- [x] generate EPUB from [LaTeX repo by rjl20](https://github.com/rjl20/hpmor) instead, as there are quite some typos fixed and other nice improvements.
+- [ ] do not loose html css styling upon conversion to md and epub
 - [ ] manually convert DE HTML text into latex format to generate a beautiful PDF.

 ## Research